About Geraldine Johns-Putra

 Geraldine Johns-Putra is a lawyer and founder of Geraldine Grace, a legal practice in Melbourne, Australia.

-She is a corporate and commercial lawyer with over 25 years of experience advising on corporate transactions, governance, ESG, modern slavery, impact investment and fundraising.
+She is a corporate and commercial lawyer with over 25 years of experience advising on corporate transactions, governance, sustainability, modern slavery, impact investment and fundraising.

 She is proudly purpose-led with a mission to use the law to create more responsible, human-centred and environmentally conscious enterprises.